-Budgeted cost: Approx £ 264000
+Budgeted cost: Approx £ 312,000

-Activity Evidence that supports this approach Challenge number(s) addressed Appointment of Progress Leaders for each Year group Disproportionate numbers of disadvantaged students missing lessons due to behavioural reasons 5, 6, 7 Pastoral coordinators Disproportionate numbers of disadvantaged students missing lessons due to behavioural reasons - these non-teachers to support quickly to reduce escalation 5, 6, 7 Reflection room coordinator To prevent suspension and permanent exclusions; time for students to regulate their behaviour which more disadvantaged students need to do 5, 6, 7 Employ extra attendance officer Disproportionate numbers of disadvantaged students missing lessons due to behavioural reasons 5 The Hub Internal data showing improved attendance and engagement, whilst fewer suspensions by hub students 5, 6 ,7 Wellspring To provide a curriculum to students who find mainstream, education difficult after all other avenues exhausted 5, 6 Uniform Fund/Stationery Fund The Children's Society research found that parents spend around £340 per year on school uniforms for each secondary school child.
+Activity Evidence that supports this approach Challenge number(s) addressed Appointment of Progress Leaders for each Year group Disproportionate numbers of disadvantaged students missing lessons due to behavioural reasons 5, 6, 7 Pastoral coordinators/ Pastoral assistants Disproportionate numbers of disadvantaged students missing lessons due to behavioural reasons - these non-teachers to support quickly to reduce escalation and prevent removal from lessons 5, 6, 7 Teachers to become Behaviour Champions Disproportionate numbers of disadvantaged students missing lessons due to behavioural reasons - these non-teachers to support quickly to reduce escalation and prevent removal from lessons 5, 6, 7 Reflection room coordinator (s) To prevent suspension and permanent exclusions; time for students to regulate their behaviour which more disadvantaged students need to do 5, 6, 7 Employ extra attendance officer Disproportionate numbers of disadvantaged students missing lessons due to attendance/mental health reasons 5 The Hub Internal data showing improved attendance and engagement, whilst fewer suspensions by hub students.
+Prevents permanent exclusions 5, 6 ,7 Wellspring To provide a curriculum to students who find mainstream, education difficult after all other avenues exhausted 5, 6 Uniform Fund/Stationery Fund The Children's Society research found that parents spend around £340 per year on school uniforms for each secondary school child.
 More than one in 10 parents fell into debt to pay for school uniforms.
 7 Exam preparations To help Year 11 students to emotionally prepare for exams (Ambition Institute research) 7 School counsellor + 4months progress.
-Targeting the social and emotional learning (SEL) of students improves their interaction with other and management of emotions 7 Behaviour Resilience Mentor + 4months progress.
-Targeting the social and emotional learning (SEL) of students improves their interaction with other and management of emotions 5, 6, 7

-Careers advisor/careers programme Gatsby benchmark 8 - Every pupil should have opportunities for guidance interviews with a careers adviser to reduce NEETs 1 - 7 Edulink App and platform + 3 months progress for parental engagement 1, 2, 3, 4 PSHE programme PSHE lead to ensure the SEL curriculum is responsive to students' social and emotional needs and incorporates local data 7 Votes for schools + 4months progress.
-Targeting the social and emotional learning (SEL) of students improves their interaction with other and management of emotions 7 Rewards To celebrate good progress in academics, behaviour and attendance 1-6
+Targeting the social and emotional learning (SEL) of 7 students improves their interaction with other and management of emotions Careers advisor/careers programme Gatsby benchmark 8 - Every pupil should have opportunities for guidance interviews with a careers adviser to reduce NEETs 1 - 7 Edulink App and platform + 3 months progress for parental engagement 1, 2, 3, 4 PSHE programme PSHE lead to ensure the SEL curriculum is responsive to students' social and emotional needs and incorporates local data 7 Rewards To celebrate good progress in academics, behaviour and attendance 1-6